Skip to Main Content

 Skits: Performances based on the class theme with props, costumes, songs and narratives.

-Scavenger Hunt*: Each class hides an object that represents their theme and other classes must find the objects to discover the opposing classes’ theme.
-This takes place after the bonfire.
+Scavenger Hunt*: Each class hid an object that represented their theme.
+The other classes would find the objects to discover the opposing classes’ themes.
+This would take place after the bonfire.

 Big and Lil’ Sis Songs: Serenades that happen throughout the week and the night of Cornhuskin’.
 These serenades promote class spirit and bonding between big and lil’ sis classes.
-Class Song: Lyrics reflecting the Meredith experience are applied to the tune of a popular song.
+For the Class Song, lyrics reflecting the Meredith experience are applied to the tune of a popular song.

 Class Package: Packages distributed throughout the classes full of class spirit to display throughout the event.
 These can include t-shirts, koozies, light-up toys, and the class sweatshirt.